doppiomacchiatto/iotconnectors/README.md

 The repository contains two submodules for two unmanaged applications that can be deployed into an Salesforce org (using SFDX 2nd generation package deployment):

+**UDPATE: The two connector apps are currently under review and not available for deployment at this time.
+Please check back again later.**

 1. An Amazon [AWS IoT Connector Application](https://github.com/hkache/AWS-iotconnector)

 2. A Google [GCP IoT Connector Application](https://github.com/hkache/GCP-iotconnector)